 Our new home was in Block 23 on the ground floor.
 It had probably been a teacher's flat in a former life.
 Block 23 was a large building with a bell tower in the centre.
-The front of the building had a long stone flagged verandah along its full length, and one end of this verandah led to a door which gave access to our quarters.
+The front of the building had a long stone flagged veranda along its full length, and one end of this veranda led to a door which gave access to our quarters.

 Inside the front door was a tiny hallway with a room straight ahead.
 This was the teachers' bedroom.
 By that stage in the school's evolution we were down to three female teachers, Miss Carr, Miss Stark, and Miss Woodward.
 They would not have had an easy task, and I seemed to be one of those who was constantly fronting up for 'the strap'.
 We knew the idiosyncrasies of each teacher, and when Miss Woodward gave the strap, she would keep her arm stiff.
-Consequently we saw that if we could maneuver her to a position just below a light bulb, there was a good likelihood that she would hit it, hopefully with entertaining results.
+Consequently we saw that if we could manoeuvre her to a position just below a light bulb, there was a good likelihood that she would hit it, hopefully with entertaining results.
 We were rewarded a couple of times.
 If you turned left in the small hallway, there were two more rooms.
 The one on the left was the girls' room.
 There were five girls left in the Prep School, and in the last room there were nine boys.

-The boys' room was a much larger room than the other two.
+The boys' room was a much larger room than the other two, and was both our sleeping quarters, living quarters and schoolroom during the day.
 We slept on mattresses on the floor.
 My bed was just inside the door on the right.
 Starting from the door and going around the room were: me, David Allen, Robert Clow, John Birch, and a fifth person whom I can't remember.
 On the other side were: Philip Paulson, Paul Grant, David Michell, John Taylor and Val Nichols.
 We were all about 10 - 11 years of age.
 In the room next to us were the girls of approximately the same age.
-I can't remember their names, but I think there were 8 of them
+I can't remember their names, but I think there were 5 of them.

-Every morning we made our beds and rolled up our mattresses against the wall to create more space for moving about.
-This was the class room and living room during the day.
+Every morning we made our beds and rolled up our mattresses against the wall to create more space for moving about as it became our class room and living room during the day.
 Our cabin trunks were placed in the centre of the room and used as seats for classes.
 In that sense life went on as normal, but supplies were few and we had to use whatever books we had been able to bring in with us.
 Apart from that the teachers were creative in trying to give us as normal an education as possible during those years.

 We used slates and chalk for some subjects and activities such as maths, but also had a few notebooks which were used until we reached the end of the book, then it was turned upside down and we wrote between the lines.
 There was a pot belly stove in the middle of the room, but fuel was difficult to get.
 We were able to scrounge coal dust and, learning from others in the camp, mixed the dust with dirt and water, then formed them into briquettes.
 They didn't burn very well, but had to do.
+David Clark, who is mentioned in the last chapter has written about this in his book "North of the Tai"